Special Needs Trusts Attorney San Diego

 Third Party SNT: In this case, the inheritance to the disabled child or beneficiary comes from a Third Party, usually the parent or grandparent.
 For example in the Family/Living Trust there would be a share of the distribution directly to the SNT.
 As a result, the disabled child or beneficiary would never have possession or control over his/her share of the inheritance.
 This is a good thing.
 As a result, the Creator of the SNT, the parent, grandparent or some Third Party, can designate who gets the remaining assets or funds in the SNT after the death of the disabled beneficiary, which is usually other family members.

 First Party SNT: This SNT arises when a disabled beneficiary receives an inheritance or funds personally and title to such inheritance is transferred from the disabled beneficiary to the SNT.
 Hence, a First Party SNT.
 Most of these SNTs are scrutinized closely by the state and some are created by Court order.
+That is another reason to hire only the best Special Needs Trusts Attorney in San Diego.
 The problem with these Trusts are that the State of California or any other state who has rendered benefits to the disabled beneficiary must be designated as the Primary Beneficiary after the death of the disabled beneficiary.
 If anything is left after the state’s claim, other family members may become beneficiaries secondary to the state.